njz3/vJoyIOFeederWithFFB/FAQ.md

 - Crazy Taxi 3 PC: change to wheel (see above)

 - MAME Outrun: set top upright

 ## Game assets:

 I have placed in gameassets/ some scripts or useful files for model2/model3 emulator.
-Most are not made by me but glaned over the internet.
+Most are not made by me but gleaned over the internet.
 Please consider to give credits to the respective authors.